minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 ### Generate SSH keys on Windows

-* On your regular computer, download Puttygen [64-bit x86](https://the.earth.li/~sgtatham/putty/latest/w64/puttygen.exe) or [32-bit x86](https://the.earth.li/~sgtatham/putty/latest/w32/puttygen.exe) version depending of your OS architecture and start it.
-Also you can download [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) start it and use MobaKeyGen (SSH key generator) integrated tool on "Tools" submenu.
+* On your regular computer, download Puttygen [64-bit x86](https://the.earth.li/~sgtatham/putty/latest/w64/puttygen.exe) or [32-bit x86](https://the.earth.li/~sgtatham/putty/latest/w32/puttygen.exe) version depending on your OS architecture and start it.
+Also, you can download [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) start it and use the "MobaKeyGen (SSH key generator)" integrated tool in the "Tools" submenu

 * Click on the "Generate" button and move the mouse over the window until the progress is finished